tejasgajare/ticketmaster/README.md

 > pipenv install
 ```

-### Create .env file in the ticketmaster directory.
+### Create a .env file in the ticketmaster directory to store our environment variables
 ```
 └── ticketmaster
     ├── .env
-    ├── .git
     ├── .gitignore
     ├── .venv
     ├── LICENSE